How to Treat Nasal Polyps

 If that gorgeous bouquet of red roses doesn’t smell as sweet as you remember—or if you can’t seem to smell them at all– then the culprit may be a grayish, grape-shaped growth in your nose called a nasal polyp.

-Not only do these polyps dampen your sense of smell, but they also make it difficult to breathe.
+Not only do nasal polyps dampen your sense of smell, but they also make it difficult to breathe.
 Even worse, because your sense of smell is closely connected to your sense of taste, not being able to enjoy the aroma of your grandma’s homemade chili means you’ll likely not be able to enjoy its flavor to the fullest.

 These growths are extremely common, affecting roughly 30 percent of Americans.
 It’s not unusual for nasal polyps to be a contributing factor to rhinosinusitis and other similar disorders.
 In fact, many people have chronic rhinosinusitis with nasal polyps, according to the U.S. National Library of Medicine.